 - Step 3 To see the commands that will be applied on the device, click Preview. - Step 4 To schedule the command, click the Scheduling tab.
-For more details on scheduling, see Scheduling a Command. - Step 5 To run the command, click Execute Now.
+For more details on scheduling, see Scheduling a Command. - Step 5To run the command, click Execute Now.You can view errors in the Result tab, if there are any. - Step 6 To close the dialog box, click Close.